artsy/eigen/docs/adding_new_keys.md

 # Adding a New Key

-Emission uses [`cocoapods-keys`](https://github.com/orta/cocoapods-keys) to store secrets (similar to a `.env` file).
+We use [`cocoapods-keys`](https://github.com/orta/cocoapods-keys) to store secrets (similar to a `.env` file).
 In order to expose these keys to our react-native components we must do a fair bit of setup.

 Links to examples below come from [this commit](https://github.com/artsy/emission/pull/1086/commits/4a2a3e9260e97d791536cf38376a06b0ad0946a8) which adds a key for the Stripe API.

 ## Steps

-#### 1. Add the key to the /Example app's Podfile.
+#### 1. Add the key to the app's Podfile.

 This is the extent of `cocoapods-keys` official setup, and after this you **could** set the key via `pod keys set <NAME>` or `pod install`... but we have more to do.
 [Example/Podfile](https://github.com/artsy/emission/blob/4a2a3e9260e97d791536cf38376a06b0ad0946a8/Example/Podfile#L63)